dbavisi/xsre/design/101/readMe.md

 ### Scattering
 The Scattering process involves distributing the Packets across different storage targets.
 This is particularly useful for scalability and performance optimization.

-# Baseline
+# Baseline and Agnostic Patterns
-The xsre system does not impose any mandates on the implementation of core components or processes apart from the operational requirements of the system.
+The xsre system does not impose any mandates on the implementation of core components or processes, apart from the operational requirements of the system.

+## Baseline
 For general usability, Baseline provides a set of guidelines pertaining to the implementation of generic interfaces and components.
 Adherence to these guidelines is not mandatory.

-See the [xsre.design/101.baseline.readMe](./baseline/readMe.md) for a detailed overview of the Baseline.
+Refer to the [xsre.design/101.baseline.readMe](./baseline/readMe.md) for an overview of the concept and guidelines of the Baseline.

+## Agnostic Patterns
+The Agnostic patterns, on the other hand, are a set of design patterns intended to be used in conjunction with the Baseline.
+These patterns facilitate the implementation of Baseline-compliant components and processes.

 # Appendix: Revisions

-### April 04, 2025: Fragments, Baseline, NumericFragment
+### April 05, 2025: Components, Processes and Concepts
-- Introducing Fragments and Baseline.
+- Refined the structure of the document, introducing sections for core components, processes, and concepts.

 ### April 03, 2025: Preliminary incomplete public draft
 - Introducing key components and processes.